Last updated on January 23rd, 2019 at 09:09 pm

 I would suggest Sitia also to families with kids, so easy to enjoy the beach and have a relaxed time.

-Heraklion is probably not a great place for families.
-There are no beaches and a consistent city traffic.
+Heraklion is probably not one of the great places to stay in Crete for families.
+There are no beaches and consistent city traffic.

 Chania is instead much better, with a nice beach too.

 The bus station is a long walk from the town centre.
-I would suggest a taxi drive for the last leg to the hotel, especially if you are with kids.
+I would suggest a taxi driver for the last leg to the hotel, especially if you are with kids.

 It’s a great town to have your dinner and go for a walk along the 2 pedestrian streets interconnected by another square.